guardjs/extatistic/README.md

 It has the capability to easily reduce or increase a feature model to the feature set.

 ## Usage

+There's a sample code to show how to use the code and how it works:

 ```js
 const {